qalibr/Con4/README.md

     - Template made using Vite
     - For easy frontend development.
     - Using typescript template.
-- Tailwind CSS, shadcn/ui, Headless UI and Heroicons
+- shadcn/uiTailwind CSS, Headless UI and Heroicons
+    - Developing the User Interface using shadcn/ui
+      - An extremely easy to use and beautiful component library.
+      - Used for light/dark mode theme switch, used for buttons and menus.
-    - Also using Headless UI and Heroicons which are libraries made by the Tailwind CSS team to complement the main library.
+    - ~~Also using Headless UI and Heroicons which are libraries made by the Tailwind CSS team to complement the main library.~~
-    - Tailwind for styling, headless for component logic, and heroicons for graphical elements.
+    - ~~Tailwind for styling, headless for component logic, and heroicons for graphical elements.~~
-    - Abrogated previous, now using shadcn/ui for providing light/dark mode and buttons and other ready UI elements.
 - Capacitor
     - Porting web app to native platforms.
 - Supabase